 Karla Soares-Weiser, Cochrane’s Editor in Chief, visiting Western Norway University of Applied Sciences.

 Photo: Mauricio Esteban Pavez Ramirez, Western Norway University of Applied Sciences

 Promoting the use of Cochrane Reviews

-- Collaboration with WHO to improve the use of systematic reviews in WHO recommendations
+• Collaborating with the World Health Organization (WHO) to increase the use of systematic reviews in WHO's recommendations.